Written by Pradeep

-If you choose a healthy life style and take some precautionary measures you can lead a healthy pregnancy even if you are overweight.
+If you choose a healthy lifestyle and take some precautionary measures you can lead a healthy pregnancy even if you are overweight.
 In most cases during the first trimester of pregnancy, nausea and vomiting will diminish your appetite which causes you to lose some calories.

 Some of the measures that can be taken to lessen the impact of obesity during pregnancy are:

-Weight gain guidelines: Strictly follow the weight gain guidelines with the help of your doctor
+Strictly follow the weight gain guidelines with the help of your doctor

-Being overweight increases the chances of a long labor.
+Being overweight increases the chances of long labor.
 Weight also affects the efficiency of contractions.
 This results in prolonged labor.
 To minimize the problems during labor you should:

 Don’t worry too much thinking of your plus size during pregnancy.
-Many of the overweight women find it difficult to get pregnant.
+Many overweight women find it difficult to get pregnant.
 Now that you have passed that bridge, a little care can assure you a happy pregnancy and a healthy baby.